odhran-kainos/blog/post/35 - Compact, Streaming Pretty-Printing of Hierarchical Data.md

 and a list of children with separators.
-This means simple formats like JSON or the subset of Python shown are trivially supported, while the core algorithm can be easily extended with additional `Tree` subclasses to support additional syntax such as infix operators, bin-packed lists, or other constructs.
+This means simple formats like JSON or the subset of Python shown are trivially supported, while the core algorithm can be easily extended with additional `Tree` subclasses to support additional syntax such as infix operators, bin-packed lists, vertical-aligned indentation, or other constructs.